 Alanis Morissette, Gwen Stefani, and Morgan Wade.
 Photos By Darrell Lloyd and Roger Ho

-Day two was a love letter to Minnesota’s rich musical history, with a dash of national flavor, and a Southwest kick to start the day.
+Day two was a love letter to Minnesota’s musical history, with a dash of national flavor, and a Southwest kick to start the day.
 Tulsa’s own Wilderado’s soaring harmonies and heartland rock vibes set the stage for the evening’s heavy hitters.

 Photos by Darrell Lloyd

 Following them were a killer lineup of local favorites.
 Soul Asylum and The Hold Steady served up generous portions of nostalgic rock for some of the older heads in the crowd, while Hippo Campus showcased why they’re the current darlings of the Twin Cities music scene, working their way into the same pantheon as the bands before them.
+Hippo Campus, performing just a few blocks from the high school where they met, played with a kind of gratitude you could feel from even the boats in the river.

 The Hold Steady, Soul Asylum, and Hippo Campus.
 Photos by Darrell Lloyd